dmigliorisi/nhl-led-scoreboard/README.md

 ### Method #2 Using Terminal Multiplexer (Hands on method)
 To make sure it keeps running you will need a Terminal Multiplexer like.
 [Screen](https://linuxize.com/post/how-to-use-linux-screen/).
-This allows you to run the scoreboard manually in a terminal and To install Screen, run the fallowing in your terminal.
+This allows you to run the scoreboard manually in a terminal and To install Screen, run the following in your terminal.
 ```
 sudo apt install screen
 ```